Other Opportunities for Funding

 Professional travel for faculty and students is supported through the Whitaker Center for activities that support the Whitaker Center goals.
 Faculty travel should include presentations in STEM education at meetings or conferences.
 Student travel funds are provided for presenting STEM research or attending STEM education meetings and conferences.
 Students are encouraged to present individual research posters.
 Poster/presentation abstracts are required to be submitted at the time of application for Mini-Grants.

 The Whitaker Center supports the development and implementation of PK-12 initiatives.
 Funding may be sought for projects that target either PK-12 teachers or students.
-Projects must be STEM-related and interactive in nature.
+Projects for students must integrate STEM-topics, be hands-on in nature and must be shown to align with PK-12 education standards.
 Initiatives geared toward teachers might involve course development, labs and activities, technology training and other similar endeavors.
 Initiatives geared toward students might involve outreach, workshops or camps.
 If funded, projects should in some way highlight Whitaker Center Funding.

 Decisions will be made within 4-5 weeks of the submission deadline.
-If you are awarded a grant, you must agree to encumber your funds by April 15, 2014 and submit a one-page report outlining your use of funds by August 30, 2014.
+If you are awarded a grant, you must agree to encumber your funds by through your department April 1, 2016 and submit a one-page report outlining your use of funds by August 30, 2016.
 Failure to submit a report or encumber funds by these dates may result in loss of award or inability to apply for future awards.